Salish Sea: Sponge reefs

 The mineral-rich waters of the Salish Sea are an ideal habitat for the formation of glass sponge reefs.
 These reefs were believed to have gone extinct during or shortly after the Cretaceous period, until a large collection of existing reefs were discovered off the British Columbia Coast in 1987.
 Due to their scientific and ecological importance, all known sponge reefs in the Salish Sea are protected from bottom-contact fishing activities.

 Terrestrial

 The lowlands surrounding the Salish Sea are part of the WWF-designated Puget lowland forests and Central Pacific coastal forests ecoregions.

 Of the 172 bird species found in the area, 72 are highly dependent on the marine ecosystem for their food.

-History
+Foot discoveries

 Since August 20, 2007, at least 20 detached human feet have been found on the coasts of the Salish Sea.
 The first discovery, on August 20, 2007, was on Jedediah Island in British Columbia.